StarRocks/starrocks/docs/loading/gcs.md

 > **NOTE**
 >
-> The examples use IAM user-based authentication.
+> The examples use service account key authentication.
 Other authentication methods are available and linked at the bottom of this page.
 >
 > This guide uses a dataset hosted by StarRocks.
-The dataset is readable by any authenticated AWS user, so you can use your IAM credentials to read the Parquet file used below.
+The dataset is readable by any authenticated GCP user, so you can use your credentials to read the Parquet file used below.

-Loading data from S3 requires having the:
+Loading data from GCS requires having the:

-- S3 bucket
+- GCS bucket
-- S3 object keys (object names) if accessing a specific object in the bucket.
-Note that the object key can include a prefix if your S3 objects are stored in sub-folders.
+- GCS object keys (object names) if accessing a specific object in the bucket.
+Note that the object key can include a prefix if your GCS objects are stored in sub-folders.
 The full syntax is linked in **more information**.
-- S3 region
+- GCS region
-- Access key and secret
+- Service account Access key and secret

 ## Using Broker Load

-An asynchronous Broker Load process handles making the connection to S3, pulling the data, and storing the data in StarRocks.
+An asynchronous Broker Load process handles making the connection to GCS, pulling the data, and storing the data in StarRocks.

 ### Advantages of Broker Load